patternfly/patternfly-org/packages/v4/src/content/design-guidelines/usage-and-behavior/toolbar/toolbar.md

 ## Elements

 The toolbar is a container for holding a variety of elements (toolbar items and groups) that are used to manipulate a set of data.
 All items should be centered vertically within the toolbar.
-There is a 24px of padding before and after the toolbar content.

 <img src="./img/toolbar-spacing.png"  alt="basic toolbar with 16px spacing"  width="1210"/>